vmware-archive/Workshop/Lab07/README.md

 Once we have the Discovery client added to the service container we next need to configure the client.
 We have two sets of Discovery client configuration data to provide, one for the `Fortune Teller Service` and the other for `Fortune Teller UI`.

-For the `Fortune Teller Service` we want it to register itself with the Eureka Server with the name `fortuneservice` and when we are running it locally, it will be listening on port `5000`.
+The `Fortune Teller Service` should register itself with the Eureka Server with the name `fortuneservice` and when we are running it locally, it will be listening on port `5000`.
 Also, we don't need it to fetch any services as it doesn't make any external service requests, so we should disable fetching the registry.

-For the `Fortune Teller UI` we want it to fetch registered services, but we don't need to register, as it has no external REST endpoints it needs to expose.
+The `Fortune Teller UI` should fetch registered services, but we don't need to register, as it has no external REST endpoints it needs to expose.

 And finally, for both, we need to configure the URL endpoint of the Eureka Server, so that both know how to contact the server.